nodeca/js-yaml/README.md

 document using the resolver function associeted with each type in the implicit list.
 If a node has an explicit tag, the loader will look for it in the both lists. `include` is an array of super schemas.
-When compiling a schema, the loader will take types from super schemas first.
+When compiling a schema, the loader will take types in bottom-top order; the specified schema comes first, and all of super schemas come next in order of they are placed in the include list.
+Recursively.

 There are predifined schemas in JS-YAML: `MINIMAL_SCHEMA`, `SAFE_SCHEMA`, and `DEFAULT_SCHEMA`.